Skip to content

 Mart Laar, former prime minister of Estonia, was the principle architect of his country’s remarkable economic transformation from impoverished vassal of the Soviet Union into one of the world’s freest (No. 4 in the world according to the 2005 Index of Economic Freedom) and most dynamic economies.
 Mr. Laar said he succeeded by following the teachings of Nobel Prize-winning economists F.A.
 Hayek and Milton Friedman.

 Former Iceland Prime Minister and current Foreign Minister David Oddsson detailed how he took a typical, economically stagnate, Scandinavian socialist welfare state and turned it into an economic tiger ….
-Iceland has been engaged in a massive taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. reduction (for instance, the corporate tax rate has been cut from 50 to only 18 percent, and the inheritance taxAn inheritance tax is levied upon an individual’s estate at death or upon the assets transferred from the decedent’s estate to their heirs.
-Unlike estate taxes, inheritance tax exemptions apply to the size of the gift rather than the size of the estate. to a maximum 5 percent).
+Iceland has been engaged in a massive taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. reduction (for instance, the corporate tax rate has been cut from 50 to only 18 percent, and the inheritance taxAn inheritance tax is levied upon the value of inherited assets received by a beneficiary after a decedent’s death.
+Not to be confused with estate taxes, which are paid by the decedent’s estate based on the size of the total estate before assets are distributed, inheritance taxes are paid by the recipient or heir based on the value of the bequest received. to a maximum 5 percent).
 Yet government revenues have steadily increased because of the resulting economic dynamism, and the national debt has fallen from 50 percent of gross domestic product to only 15 percent.

 For more on tax reform in other counties, see Tax Foundation Backgound Paper #47, Fundamental Tax Reform: The Experience of OECD Countries.